AbjadPro

 Writing Arabic

-First, take a look at this video of each letter being written: Click here.
+First, take a look at this video of each letter being written (above).

 We recommend doing this exercise three times a day for a week.
-Don’t worry if it’s not perfect right away—you’ll get more comfortable with each session.
+Don’t worry if you don't write the letters perfectly right away - you’ll get more comfortable with each session.

 One important note before we start: As you saw in the last lesson, each letter has four forms: